dmr4eg/dmr4eg/README.md

 <h2> What's up?
 My name is Damir, but you can call me @dmr4eg.
-Currently studying Software Engineering in Czech Technical University.  </h2>
+Currently studying Software Engineering in the Czech Technical University.  </h2>

 <!--
 **dmr4eg/dmr4eg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.